GIANT FRESHWATER STINGRAYS: CHARACTERISTICS, SIZE, BEHAVIOR, REPRODUCTION, FISHING

 GIANT FRESHWATER STINGRAYS

-Much is still unknown about the mammoth ray species, including whether or not it can swim out to and survive at sea.
+Giant freshwater stingray prefers a sandy habitat.
+Their diet consists of benthic fishes and invertebrates, which it detects using electroreceptive ampullae of Lorenzini.
+But otherwise much is still unknown about these massive creatures, including whether or not it can swim out to and survive at sea.
 The species was first described scientifically only in 1989.
 Its population is unknown.
-Many questions about it remain including: Is it truly a freshwater species?
+Many questions about it remain such as is it truly a freshwater species?
 Where does it breed?
 What are its migratory patterns?"
+The average size of an individual's day to day range is currently unknown.
+There have been attempts to examine the range and movement of stringrays by tagging them but these efforts have yielded satisfactory results.

 Endangered Giant Freshwater Stingray